reillychase/UniFi-Controller-LetsEncrypt-Apache/README.md

-# UniFi-Controller-LetsEncrypt-Apache
+# Objective

-A guide to obtain a free, valid SSL for UniFi Controller.
+A guide to obtain a free, valid SSL for UniFi Controller running on port 80/443 rather than the default 8080/8443.
 This method actually uses an SSL'd Apache proxy rather than dealing with the complexity of updating UniFi's built in SSL.
 Credit to Unizac https://community.ubnt.com/t5/UniFi-Wireless/Lets-Encrypt-and-UniFi-controller/td-p/1406670/page/2

 # Fresh Debian 8 Instructions: